$\lambda$ and $\rho$ Regge trajectories for the pentaquark $P_{cc\bar{c}bb}$ in the diquark-triquark picture: for the pentaquark

-Inspired by Ref. \cite{Burns:2010qq}, we plot the $\rho_1$- and $\rho_2$-{\trs} for the pentaquark $P_{cc\bar{c}bb}$ in configurations $(cc)(\bar{c}(bb))$ and $(bb)(\bar{c}(cc))$ in the $(M,\,(x+c_0)^{2/3})$ plane (see Fig. \ref{fig:rho}).
-The full forms of the {\rts} are directly calculated from Eqs. (\ref{ppt2q}) and (\ref{pppa2qQ}), or from Eqs. (\ref{rtpf}) and (\ref{pppa2qQ}).
-As examples, the full forms of the $\rho_1$-{\trs} and $\rho_2$-{\trs} are listed in Eqs. (\ref{fulla}) and (\ref{fullb}).
-These expressions are generally lengthy and cumbersome.
-By linearly fitting the calculated data in Table \ref{tab:rho}, we obtain the fitted formulas listed in Table \ref{tab:formulas}.
-As shown in Fig. \ref{fig:rho}, the fitted formulas overlap with the complete forms of the $\rho_1$- and $\rho_2$-{\trs}.
-This indicates that the complicated full forms of the $\rho$-{\rts} can be well approximated by the simple fitted formulas.
-Therefore, we have that the complete forms of the $\rho_1$- and $\rho_2$-{\trs} all exhibit the behavior $M{\sim}x_{\rho_1}^{2/3},\;x_{\rho_2}^{2/3}$, where $x_{\rho_1}=n_{r_1},\;l_1$ and $x_{\rho_2}=n_{r_2},\;l_2$.
-The main parts of the full forms of the $\rho_1$- and $\rho_2$-{\trs} [listed in Table \ref{tab:formulas}] show significant deviations from the full forms.
-For both the radial and orbital Regge trajectories, and for both configurations $(cc)(\bar{c}(bb))$ and $(bb)(\bar{c}(cc))$, the main parts of the $\rho_2$-{\trs} deviate more from the complete forms than those of the $\rho_1$-{\trs}.
+Inspired by Ref. \cite{Burns:2010qq}, we employ the $(M,\,(x+c_0)^{2/3})$ plane, rather than the $(M^2,\,x)$ plane, to plot the $\rho_1$- and $\rho_2$-{\trs} for the pentaquark $P_{cc\bar{c}bb}$ in the configurations $(cc)(\bar{c}(bb))$ and $(bb)(\bar{c}(cc))$ (see Fig. \ref{fig:rho}).
+The full forms of the $\rho_1$- and $\rho_2$-{\trs}, directly calculated from Eqs. (\ref{ppt2q}) and (\ref{pppa2qQ}) or from Eqs. (\ref{rtpf}) and (\ref{pppa2qQ}), are indicated by the black dashed lines in Fig. \ref{fig:rho}.
+For illustration, the full expressions are presented in Eqs. (\ref{fulla}) and (\ref{fullb}).
+These expressions are generally lengthy and cumbersome, and their complexity varies with different {\rts}.
+By performing a linear fit to the calculated data in Table \ref{tab:rho}, we obtain the fitted formulas listed in Table \ref{tab:formulas}.
+In Fig. \ref{fig:rho}, the fitted formulas are represented by the pink lines.
+As shown in Fig. \ref{fig:rho}, these fitted formulas (pink lines) nearly overlap with the complete forms of the $\rho_1$- and $\rho_2$-{\trs} (black dashed lines).
+This demonstrates that the complex full forms of the $\rho$-{\rts} can be well approximated by the simple fitted formulas.
+Accordingly, the complete forms of the $\rho_1$- and $\rho_2$-{\trs} both exhibit the behavior $M{\sim}x_{\rho_1}^{2/3},\;x_{\rho_2}^{2/3}$, where $x_{\rho_1}=n_{r_1},\;l_1$ and $x_{\rho_2}=n_{r_2},\;l_2$.
+The main parts of the full forms of the $\rho_1$- and $\rho_2$-{\trs} (listed in Table \ref{tab:formulas} and indicated by the blue dotted lines in Fig. \ref{fig:rho}) show significant deviations from the full forms (black dashed lines).
+For both the radial and orbital Regge trajectories, and for both configurations $(cc)(\bar{c}(bb))$ and $(bb)(\bar{c}(cc))$, the main parts of the $\rho_2$-{\trs} deviate more from the complete forms than do those of the $\rho_1$-{\trs}.
+In conclusion, the $\rho$-{\trs} are presented in Fig. \ref{fig:rho}, and the Chew-Frautschi plots clearly demonstrate the behavior of {\trs} (see the footnote on the first page).
+The tedious complete forms of the $\rho$-{\trs}--in which the {\rt} behavior is not obvious--can be well approximated by the simple fitted forms, in which the {\rt} behavior is apparent.
+Furthermore, the differences between the main parts and the complete forms vary among different series of Regge trajectories.